How does Express Entry Program (EE) work?

 |Education||N/A||Secondary high school education required.
 But you can get additional points for having a post-secondary education.||NA|

 To be eligible for the Express Entry program documents such as your English language test results would be needed.
 Some report takes up to 2 to 3 months to receive.
 So you must begin now.
+In Step 6 we will discuss how much does it cost to immigrate to Canada.

 During the different stages of your Express Entry application, certain documents would be needed.

-Documents needed For Creating your Profile
+Important documents needed For Creating your Express Entry Profile

 a.
 You Passport